Currently Enrolling Trials

 Stivarga (regorafenib) is a small molecule inhibitor of multiple membrane-bound and intracellular kinases involved in normal cellular functions and in pathologic processes such as oncogenesis, tumor angiogenesis, and maintenance of the tumor microenvironment.

-Stivarga is specifically approved for the treatment of patients with metastatic colorectal cancer who have been previously treated with fluoropyrimidine-, oxaliplatin- and irinotecan-based chemotherapy, an anti-VEGF therapy, and, if KRAS wild type, an anti-EGFR therapy.
+- the treatment of patients with metastatic colorectal cancer who have been previously treated with fluoropyrimidine-, oxaliplatin- and irinotecan-based chemotherapy, an anti-VEGF therapy, and, if KRAS wild type, an anti-EGFR therapy

-Stivarga is supplied as a tablet designed for oral administration.
-The recommended dose is 160 mg (four 40 mg tablets) taken orally once daily for the first 21 days of each 28-day cycle.
+Stivarga is supplied as tablets for oral administration.
+The recommended dose is 160 mg Stivarga (four 40 mg tablets) taken orally once daily for the first 21 days of each 28-day cycle.
 Continue treatment until disease progression or unacceptable toxicity.
-Stivarga should be taken at the same time each day.
-Swallow tablet whole with a low-fat breakfast (less than 30% fat).

 Adverse effects associated with the use of Stivarga may include, but are not limited to, the following: